bhnord/activities/events.md

 Back by popular demand, Boston Seaport's children's programming series, Seaport Smalls: Free Fun for your Tiny Crew.

+### 8 Winter Day Trips from Boston

+Winter in Boston gets a lot of flak, but there’s a lot to enjoy about the chilly months here in the Hub.

 ### Dirty Disney Comedy Show

 Unleash your inner child and dive into the hilariously twisted world of Dirty Disney!